symfony/symfony-docs/components/workflow.rst

     // ...
     // Consider that $blogPost is in place "draft" by default
-    // Consider that $post is in state "draft" by default
+    // Consider that $blogPost is in state "draft" by default
     $blogPost = new BlogPost();
     $workflow = $registry->get($blogPost);